open-quantum-safe/www/liboqs/security.md

 Note that a cryptanalytic flaw in an algorithm may result in an algorithm being temporarily removed until its creators issue a fix, or permanently removed if broken.

 The goal of these integration is to provide easy prototyping of quantum-resistant cryptography and should not be considered "production quality".
 Please see more about [limitations of our prototype software](../about#limitations).

-## Notification

-When we are planning an update that fixes a high severity security issue, we will post an update on our website openquantumsafe.org indicating a planned release date and will notify those who have requested to be added to our notification list (oqs-security-annnounce@lists.pqca.org); [click here to sign up for the security notification list](https://lists.pqca.org/g/oqs-security-announce/).

 ## Security audits and reviews